 CVWD, in collaboration with the other Agencies, has engaged the USGS to study land subsidence in the Mission Creek Subbasin.
-The USGS initiated this study in 2021 and is currently gathering data including groundwater level data that the Agencies provided for the Mission Creek Subbasin.
+The USGS initiated this study in 2021, and have evaluated groundwater level data, evaluated the status of existing benchmarks, and identified locations for three additional benchmarks.
+Construction of the three new benchmarks and the first round of measurements are planned for early 2023.